-Mount Tam's Dipsea Trail is one of the few hiking trails who's excitement is heightened with a little rainfall.
+Mount Tam's Dipsea Trail is one of the few hiking trails that sees its natural beauty heightened with a little rainfall.
 Enjoy trekking through the forest, reminiscent of a mini Amazon with its flowering landscape and greenery.
 Follow the trail down to the creek where it turns into a waterfall for a truly epic sight.

 The round-trip length of the hike is about 9.5 miles.
 Unfortunately, dogs aren't allowed on the Dispea Trail.

 You can pack a stellar picnic to take with you at the Mill Valley Market which is close to the start of the trail.